SE::Bing - Bing search engine results parser

 Results processing

-A-Parser allows processing results directly during scraping; in this section, we have listed the most popular cases for the Bing scraper
+A-Parser allows processing results directly during parsing; in this section, we have provided the most popular cases for the Bing parser

 Link deduplication